 What is AndroGel?

 AndroGel contains testosterone, a naturally occurring male hormone necessary for many processes in the body.
 It works by replacing or supplementing the testosterone that is naturally made in the body.

 AndroGel is used to treat conditions in men that result from a lack of natural testosterone.

-AndroGel should not be used by a woman.
 Testosterone can cause birth defects in an unborn baby.
-A pregnant woman should avoid coming into contact with AndroGel gel, or with a man's skin areas where the gel has been applied.
-If contact does occur, wash with soap and water right away.
+A pregnant woman should avoid coming into contact with this medicine, or with a man's skin where the medicine has been applied.

 Topical testosterone is absorbed through the skin and can cause side effects or symptoms of male features in a child or woman who comes into contact with this medicine.
 Call your doctor if a person who has close contact with you develops enlarged genitals, premature pubic hair, increased libido, aggressive behavior, male-pattern baldness, excessive body hair growth, increased acne, irregular menstrual periods, or any signs of male characteristics.